Things to do in Bangkok with Kids

 Click here to buy discounted tickets to SeaLife Bangkok.

-This would be a good option if you’re looking for places to visit in Bangkok on a rainy day.
-It is located in Siam Paragon, a huge shopping complex, which is linked to a Skytrain station and with plenty of eating options inside.
+This would also be a good option for a rainy day.
+It is located in Siam Paragon, a huge shopping complex, which is linked to a Skytrain station and has plenty of eating options inside.

 Dinner at Sala Rim Naam